 The Line 6 DL4 delay pedal is our subject and our goal will be to establish some go-to settings that we can bank and reuse.

-I’ll start by listing basic resources that will serve as helpful references.
+I’ll start by listing a couple of basic resources that will serve as helpful references.

 The Line 6 DL4 delay is one of the most popular and widely used delay modeler’s in existence, featuring 15 delay modes, a loop sampler and a tap tempo.